Torn between BIAB vs gel nails? Manicurists break down the differences to help you decide

 BIAB vs gel nails: the woman&home verdict

-When weighing up BIAB vs gel nails, it's not really about one being "better" than the other, as they are different services.
+When weighing up BIAB vs gel nails, it's not really about one service being "better" than the other as they are quite different.
 It really comes down to your priorities.
 If you want to grow your natural nails or need something more hardwearing, but you aren't keen on acrylic nails, builder gel is without a doubt the hardier choice.
-The sturdiness protects nails from the environment and significantly reduces the chance of splitting or peeling – I say that as someone who has only ever grown their natural nails to an extension-worthy length thanks to BIAB.
+The sturdiness protects nails from the environment and significantly reduces the chance of splitting or peeling – several woman&home team members will attest that we've only grown our natural nails to an extension-worthy length with BIAB.

 Lucy is a UK-based beauty journalist who has written for titles including Marie Claire, Glamour and OK!, as well as contributing to woman&home.
 Her work covers everything from expert skin and haircare advice to beauty trends and reviews of the latest products.
 During her career she regularly speaks to the industry's leading hairdressers, dermatologists and make-up artists, has covered backstage at London Fashion Week and interviewed many a celeb about their beauty routine.